Secure Passwords: Practical Developer Guide

 The consequences of a compromised password extend far beyond a single account.
 When attackers gain access to one account, they often use credential stuffing to try the same password across hundreds of other services.
-A single weak password can cascade into a full-scale identity theft, financial fraud, or catastrophic corporate data breach.
-In 2025, credential stuffing attacks increased by 65% compared to the previous year, underscoring the critical importance of unique, strong passwords for every service you use.
+A single weak password can cascade into a full-scale identity theft, financial fraud, or corporate data breach.
+That is why uniqueness matters as much as strength: a password reused on two sites is only as safe as the weaker site.

 Warning: If you are still using passwords like password123, qwerty, or your birthday followed by an exclamation mark, your accounts are at serious risk.
 These appear in the top 100 most common passwords every single year and are the first combinations attackers try.